-[Analysis] Will new Dutch government be less eurosceptic?
+[Analysis] Will the new Dutch government be more pro-EU?

 But that moment had also revealed a growing schism between Dutch and German policymaking in Europe.

 "For decades, the Netherlands and Germany closely coordinated policy.
 They were like Batman and Robin, with the Netherlands often acting as rightwing forward in debates about the functioning of the eurozone.
-But this changed when Olaf Scholz took over the German finance ministry in 2018," Rem Korteweg, a senior research fellow at the Clingendael Institute, an independent Dutch think tank, told EUobserver.
+But this started to change when Olaf Scholz took over the German finance ministry in 2018," Rem Korteweg, a senior research fellow at the Clingendael Institute, an independent Dutch think tank, told EUobserver.

+The Netherlands rejected a joint European recovery initiative and insisted on strict conditionality and loans instead of grants.

-This shifted the debate on key European issues like public debt and the EU rules that guard budgetary discipline.
+This also shifted the balance in the debate on key European issues like public debt and the EU rules that guard budgetary discipline.

 With the so-called stability and growth pact up for an overhaul in 2022, the Dutch have now signalled a return to the German line, Korteweg explains.